 The Administrator may grant a request for leave of absence for personal reasons without pay provided that they receive at least one (1) month's clear notice, in writing, unless impossible, and provided that such leave may be arranged without undue inconvenience to the normal operations of the Nursing Home.
 Employees when applying for such leave shall indicate the proposed date of departure and return.
 Such leave shall not be unreasonably withheld.

 - 11.02 Union Leave - (a) Local Union Leave

-Upon written request, leave of absence without pay shall be granted to employees for Union business in accordance with the following provisions.
-Permission for such leave will not be unreasonably withheld.
-Leave of absence will be granted according to the following:
+Upon written request, leave of absence without pay shall be granted to employees for Union business in accordance with the following provisions: